Navigation

 Having 1 unsharded keyspace and 1 sharded is a typical setup for a database that needs sharding.
 With our Cluster configuration panel, you are able to customize the number of shards in the sharded keyspace.
 You can also adjust the instance size for each primary and replica, and you can add additional replicas beyond the default of two if needed.

-To get a better sense of this, click on your Cluster configuration tab in your dashboard.
+To get a better sense of this, or to configure your keyspaces, click on your Cluster configuration tab in your dashboard.
 If you have an existing unsharded database, you'll see that database listed there as an unsharded keyspace.
 If you click "New keyspace", you're able to configure a brand new keyspace here.

 The most common use case for creating a new keyspace is to shard one or multiple tables.